Gregg Toland: Citizen Kane

 Some film historians believe Citizen Kane's visual brilliance was due primarily to Toland's contributions, rather than director Orson Welles'.
-Many Welles scholars maintain that the visual style of Kane is similar to many of Welles's other films, and hence should be considered the director's work.
+Many Welles scholars, however, maintain that the visual style of Kane is similar to many of Welles's other films, and hence should be considered the director's work.
 Nevertheless, the Welles movies that most resemble Citizen Kane (The Magnificent Ambersons, The Stranger, and Touch of Evil) were shot by Toland collaborators Stanley Cortez and Russell Metty (at RKO).

-In a 1970 interview on the Dick Cavett Show, Welles told the story of how he met Toland, whom Welles considered "the greatest cameraman who ever lived".
-Although Citizen Kane was Welles's first feature, Toland—whom Welles already knew by reputation—sought out the young director himself:
+In a 1970 interview on The Dick Cavett Show, Welles told the story of how he met Toland, whom Welles considered "the greatest cameraman who ever lived".
+Although Citizen Kane was Welles's first feature, it was Toland—whom Welles already knew by reputation—who sought out Welles:

 [Toland] came to my office and said, "I want to work in your picture.
 My name is Toland."
 And I said, "Why do you, Mr. Toland?"
 And he said, "Because you've never made a picture.
 You don't know what cannot be done."
 So I said, "But I really don't!
 Can you tell me?"
 And [Toland] said, "There's nothing to it."
 And [he] gave me a day-and-a-half lesson—and he was right!

 While shooting Kane, Welles and Toland (among others) insisted that Welles gave lighting instructions that fall normally under the director of photography's responsibility.
 Many of the transitions in the film are done as lighting cues on set (such as the transition at the opening of the film from the outside of Xanadu into Kane's bedroom for his death), where lights are dimmed up and down on stage.
-Apparently, Welles was unaware that one could achieve the effects optically on a film so he instructed the crew to dim the lights the way you would on a theater production, which led to the unique dissolves.
+Apparently, Welles was unaware that one could achieve the effects optically on a film so he instructed the crew to dim the lights as they would have done on a theater production, which led to the unique dissolves.
 Different areas of the frame dissolve at different times, based on the lighting cue.
 However, the visuals were truly a collaboration, as Toland contributed great amounts of technical expertise that Welles needed so that he could achieve his vision.
-Years later, Welles acknowledged, "Toland was advising him on camera placement and lighting effects secretly so the young director would not be embarrassed in front of the highly experienced crew."
+Years later, Welles acknowledged: "Toland was advising him on camera placement and lighting effects secretly so the young director would not be embarrassed in front of the highly experienced crew."